satyajitlion/GravLensing/Notes/Neural Networks and Keras Notes.md

 ```

 Recall that the $R_{\theta}$ and $x$ are vectors that transform original image. $R_{\theta}$ rotates it by some $\theta$ and $x$ is a translation.
 So for roto-translation, both rotation and translation are being accounted for in the GCNN.

+There are other groups that were discussed in this lecture such as the scale-translation groups but I am not going to go over this as it does not matter for my research.
+The affine or general definition for roto-translation and scale-translation (groups with two types of transformations of the image) were also covered.

 #### Lecture 1.3

 #### Lecture 1.4